- Weight: 24.4 pounds

 The see-through drop-in bobbin plate will let you see the amount left on the bobbin, so you can anticipate when it will run out.
 From a usage point of view, all of these little features allow you to sew faster and more efficiently.

-Janome included a hard case, which is great for carrying the sewing machine around.
+Janome included a hard case, which is great for carrying it around.
 However, the case is designed to simply cover the machine and allows the machine’s handle to be on the outside of the case.
 While it is not ideal, the case works just fine and you can buy another one if you like.
 I’m just trying to be a little nitpicky, so you know what to expect from the Janome HD3000.

 The foot pedal does slide on wood or tile floors, but they all do.
 Easy to use and very sensitive, I recommend putting non-slide pads on the bottom of the pedal for added traction.